mrcmich/deep-seasonal-color-analysis-system/README.md

 # Deep Seasonal Color Analysis System (DSCAS)
 ## Introduction
 DSCAS is a comprehensive pipeline based on classical and Deep Learning techniques for assigning a color palette to a user according to color harmony principles, given a selfie of the user.
 The assigned palette, together with a query describing the desired type of clothing, is then used to retrieve compatible clothing items from a database of clothes photos which can be suggested to the user.
-The project is currently being developed as part of the course on Computer Vision and Cognitive Systems.
+The project was developed as part of the course on Computer Vision and Cognitive Systems.

 ## Datasets
 + __Face Segmentation Dataset__: dataset used for segmenting face salient features.
 The dataset contains 16557 fully pixel-level labeled segmentation images.
 Facial images are included from different ethnicities, ages and genders making it a well balanced dataset.
 Also, there is a wide variety of facial poses and different camera angles to provide a good coverage from -90 to 90 degrees face orientations.
 Click [here](https://store.mut1ny.com/product/face-head-segmentation-dataset-community-edition?v=cd32106bcb6d) to get access to this dataset.